The Garden of Fand: Music

 The work is in ternary form, with the music of the opening returning at the end, with Fand's love-song in between.
 The opening is a shimmering theme played by woodwind, two harps and divided upper strings, with the lower strings playing a rising and falling theme illustrative of the swell of the sea.
 Fand's song, in the central section, is played by flute and cor anglais in unison, over strings divided into ten parts.
 Bax's orchestration is on his customary lavish scale.
 A reviewer in the US after the work was first played there, remarked on the score's "singular poetic intensity, singular eloquence and beauty", although adding that Bax "is, of course, a child of his time, and he cannot forget Debussy".
 The musical scholar Andrew Keener also notes the Debussian influence: "there is the characteristic writing in parallel thirds that move by whole tones, and brass and woodwind detail which glints out of a surging, opulent orchestral sonority".

+Orchestral forces required are three flutes and piccolo, two oboes and cor anglais, three clarinets and bass clarinet, two bassoons and contra bassoon; four horns, three trumpets, trombone and tuba; timpani, glockenspiel, cymbal, bass drum, celesta; two harps and strings.